Centro Stories: Creating a New Corporate Blueprint, with Elles Skony

 ES: I think my team and I create the most value for the company by constantly asking ourselves how we can improve each individual team member’s experience of working at Centro.

 For example, let’s say we’re talking about a process we could implement that would benefit our business.
 The first question we always ask is, “How will an employee experience that process?”
 Will it create road blocks for them?
 If so, let’s figure out a different way to do it, even if it means doing more work on our end.

 Essentially, my team’s work revolves around a strategic plan of employee experience that we are always looking to improve—and most importantly, that sets up the entire company for success.

 CM: Part of Centro’s vision is to become a blueprint for an improved corporate structure and culture—how does your work tie into that?

 ES: I’ve really taken to heart Shawn’s mission to create a model for great workplaces everywhere.
 That plays out in my work via my passions for networking and sharing Centro’s story.
 For instance, we’re constantly sharing knowledge with our competitor HR teams in order to improve things for everyone in the ad tech industry.

 CM: Thanks, Elles!
 Anything else you’d like to add?

 Hmm.
 Here’s something I often mention to candidates who are thinking about joining our team:

 If there was ever a day where I didn’t laugh at least once at work, that would probably be the day I would consider looking elsewhere.
-However, there hasn’t been a single day in almost 8 years when I haven’t had an authentic laugh with the people around me—and that’s really important to me.
+However, there hasn’t been a single day in almost 8 years when I haven’t had an authentic laugh with the people around me—that’s really important.